About the Foreign Policy program at Brookings

 America's conduct of foreign policy demands that, as a nation, we address the dual realities of new threats and opportunities in a world that is more connected and interdependent, where technology has eclipsed traditional understandings of borders and security.
-The Foreign Policy Studies Program, under the direction of vice president and director, Martin Indyk, has two goals:
+The Foreign Policy studies program, under the direction of Acting Vice President and Director Bruce Jones, has two goals:

 - To understand the dynamics of world affairs and the challenges they pose to the international community.

 - To influence policies and institutions in the United States and abroad that promote sustainable peace, security, and prosperity around the world.

 - Established and Emerging Powers.

 China and India's re-emergence as powers and their rapid industrialization have raised security, economic, and governance questions linked to trade, proliferation, poverty, and the environment.
 Established powers—the United States, Europe, Japan, Russia—must build common approaches to questions linked to the rapid development of emerging countries, and to issues such as terrorism, ethnic conflict, energy security, and infectious diseases.
 Our challenge is to influence the dynamics of change to avoid zero-sum solutions to problems that require today's powers to commit to collective security, recognizing that no state alone can make itself invulnerable.

 Increasingly, we face international challenges and threats from poor, weak, and failing states that cannot exert the rule of law or meet the aspirations of their people.
 Instability abroad can lead to regional instability and become a platform for terrorism, drug trafficking, and organized crime.
 As a nation, the United States is challenged to diffuse these emerging threats and respond competently.
 Both civilian and military entities alike must modernize and adapt technology and response capabilities.
 Experience has shown that the United States must act in partnership with others to advance our interests in unstable regions; this requires a new understanding of international engagement and capabilities.